ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 Packages are code units shared with other developers.
-Therefore, authors must provide useful metadata, both for other programmers in the community as well as ligo toolchain, to understand the package's contents, it's version and other useful information.
+Therefore, authors must provide useful metadata, both for other programmers in the community as well as LIGO toolchain, to understand the package's contents, it's version and other useful information.

-For Ligo packages, authors must provide,
+For LIGO packages, authors must provide,

 1. A name (in the `name` field)
 2. Version (`version`)